Showing Collections: 1 - 30 of 44

 Overview The Mamie Levitt Family Papers reflect the professional and personal activities of Mamie Levitt and her active role in the Oklahoma City Jewish Community.
 She was a member of Young Judea and later became President of the Oklahoma City chapter of Hadassah, President of the Ladies Hebrew Benevolent Society, and Vice President of the local PTA.
 She eventually went on to serve on the board of the regional Southwest chapter of Hadassah from 1948-1951.

 Dates: undated, 1918-1960

-Overview The collection contains correspondence, journals, diaries, documents, photographs, memorabilia and printed materials relating to the life, writings, Zionist activities and relief work on behalf of German Jewry of Marvin Lowenthal.
-Includes material on his youth, school work and college years as well as autobiographical writings and family correspondence containing information on Horace Kallen and early 20th century Zionist activities.
-The more important of his later correspondence was conducted with Jacob Billikopf, Jerome Frank, Horace M. Kallen, Elmer Rice, Eugene C. Taylor and Stephen S. Wise.
+Overview This collection contains Marvin Lowenthal's correspondence, journals, diaries, documents, photographs, memorabilia, and printed materials relating to his life, writings, Zionist activities, and relief work on behalf of German Jewry.
+Includes material on his youth, school work, and college years, as well as autobiographical writings and family correspondence containing information on Horace Kallen and early 20th century Zionist activities.
+Of particular note is his later correspondence with Jacob Billikopf, Jerome Frank, Horace M. Kallen, Elmer Rice, Eugene C. Taylor, and Stephen S. Wise.

 Dates: undated, 1871-1959

 Overview Contains 21 typescripts from oral history interviews with individuals associated with Stephen S. Wise.
 The interviews were conducted primarily by Melvin Urofsky for a biography and transcribed at the Institute for Contemporary Jewry at the Hebrew University in Jerusalem.
 Also includes over 300 photocopies of correspondence to and from Stephen S. Wise, found in the Yale University Library, Princeton University Library, Herbert Hoover Presidential Library, Franklin D. Roosevelt Library, American Jewish Archives and the Harry S. Truman Library.